 In 1970 there were approximately 20,000 black rhinos in Kenya.
 Unfortunately, continuous poaching attacks drastically reduced their numbers to fewer than 280 individuals in the 1980s.
-This catastrophic decline of the population threatened the survival of the species.
+This catastrophic decline of the population threatened the survival of the species and demonstrated the need for emergency care strategies.

 All black rhinos in Kenya are owned by the state, and any rhinos found on private land are cared for by the private sector as guardians or custodians.
 To tackle the ever-present threat of poaching, the Association of Private Land Rhino Sanctuaries (APLRS) was established in 1990 to improve the management of rhinos on private land in Kenya’s Laikipia County.